Brewers GM Matt Arnold looks forward to the 'sting' of the champagne

 It’s an exciting time to be part of the Brewers organization, Arnold admitted.
 If the Crew clinch the NL Central Division, the team will host a three-game series at American Family Field.

-Eventually, the Brewers will celebrate another post-season appearance, but the team has larger goals, according to Arnold.
+Eventually, Milwaukee’s ballclub will celebrate another post-season appearance, but the team has larger goals, according to Arnold.

 “Just getting into the post-season isn’t what we’re trying to do here,” he explained.
 “Our goal is to win a World Series.”